 The first set of numbers on the lower left corner of a check is the routing number.
 Keep in mind the routing numbers are 9-digit codes and the character symbol surrounding the numbers is not part of the routing number on a check.
 Routing numbers, sometimes called transit numbers, are public and may vary based on the region where you opened your account.

-The check number is usually the last set of numbers on your personal check, but could be switched in placement with the account number.
+The check number is usually the last set of numbers on your personal check, but it could be switched in placement with the account number.
 They’re the shortest set of numbers on the check and hold no significance besides helping you keep track of which check you’re writing.